EpistasisLab/tpot/docs_sources/using.md

 <td>Default TPOT</td>
 <td>TPOT will search over a broad range of preprocessors, feature constructors, feature selectors, models, and parameters to find a series of operators that minimize the error of the model predictions.
 Some of these operators are complex and may take a long time to run, especially on larger datasets.
 <br /><br />
-<strong>Note: This is the default configuration for TPOT.</strong> To use this configuration, use the default value for the config_dict parameter.</td>
+<strong>Note: This is the default configuration for TPOT.</strong> To use this configuration, use the default value (None) for the config_dict parameter.</td>
 <td align="center"><a href="https://github.com/rhiever/tpot/blob/master/tpot/config_classifier.py">Classification</a>
 <br /><br />
 <a href="https://github.com/rhiever/tpot/blob/master/tpot/config_regressor.py">Regression</a></td>